Choate Developmental Center Profile

 By the numbers:

-• 6 living units on campus that serve 270 individuals and patients: 227 with intellectual/developmental disabilities and 43 mental health patients.
+- 6 living units on campus that serve 181 individuals and patients.

 More background: